-Hurricane Irma: Storm trackers and other survival tools for mobile and desktop users | ZDNet
+Before the hurricane: Storm trackers and other survival tools for mobile and desktop users | ZDNet

 Video: Apps to help with disaster preparation

 Note: This was originally published in September 2010.
-As Hurricane Irma strengthened into a Category 5 storm, we updated the article to reflect current content.
+As Hurricane Florence strengthened into a life-threatening storm, we updated the article to reflect current content.

 I live in South Florida.
 And while I have no desire to live anywhere else, tropical storms, hurricanes and otherwise lousy weather are a seasonal fact of life here.